December 27, 2025 (4mo ago) — last updated March 14, 2026 (1mo ago)

 Putting It All Together for Personal Growth

 Knowing the major categories is a start.
 Real change comes from applying that knowledge.
 Do a quick check-in across health, money, relationships, and career.
 Where is energy flowing?
-Where do you feel stuck?
+Where are you stuck?
 Noticing is the first step.

 Taking Action with the Life Purpose App